binaryage/blog/_posts/2010-02-10-towards-stable-totalfinder.md

 #### Fixed some crashes

 Thank you all who sent me some crash reports.
-I'm really reading them.
+I really read them.

 I've solved @DSStore, @RestoreFocus, @placeWindow and @AEOverride crashes in 0.7.1.
 As you can see, this should reduce crash rate by 90% or so.